 Assemblymember Al Muratsuchi is a former prosecutor and Deputy Attorney General with the California Department of Justice and a former Torrance School Board member.
-He has lived in the South Bay for more than 20 years with his wife and daughter, who attends a local public school.
+He has lived in the South Bay for almost 25 years with his wife and daughter, who attends a local public school.
 Assemblymember Al Muratsuchi currently represents the communities of the South Bay in California's 66th Assembly District.

 With the California Department of Justice, Al prosecuted consumer fraud and held corporations accountable.
 He also previously served as a criminal prosecutor with the L.A.
 County District Attorney’s office, where he cracked down on sexual predators, illegal drugs, criminal gangs and other crimes.

 As Chairman of the Assembly Select Committee on Aerospace, Muratsuchi authored job-creator laws like Assembly Bill 777, which provides tax incentives to attract and retain aerospace jobs in California.
 Muratsuchi also wrote Assembly Bill 2188, which streamlines bureaucratic regulations to support small businesses and create jobs in the solar industry.
 For his success with AB 2188, Muratsuchi received the Legislator of the Year Award from the California Solar Energy Industries Association.